The-Marcy-Lab-School/swe-8-3-mvc-rest-api/README.md

 ### Your Task

-You will be tasked with "remixing" the provided application, adjusting it for the domain area of your choice.
+You will be tasked with "remixing" the provided application and adjusting it for the domain area of your choice.
 For example, you may choose to implement a Playlist API that lets users manage a list of songs or a Library API that lets users manage a list of books.

 Regardless of your choice, the API should manage a **collection of objects**.